Position: Universal Aesthetic Alignment Narrows Artistic Expression

 As discussed in the Introduction, negative emotions—similar to wide-spectrum aesthetics—play a key role in art expression and real life.
 Although we examined emotion as one dimension of wide-spectrum aesthetics from VisionReward, we also conducted a more controlled test.

 To minimize noise and bias from unrelated elements, we first generated an image expressing happiness using Nano Banana, then applied image-to-image editing with Nano Banana to create versions expressing negative emotions: sadness, anger, and fearfulness.
 Everything besides the emotion was aimed to be unchanged.
-Examples and their corresponding scores are shown in Fig~\ref{fig:emotion_bias}.
+Examples and their corresponding scores are shown in Fig~\ref{fig:emotion_bias} in the Appendix.

 We also evaluated this as a classification task.
 If the reward model selected the image matching the negative emotion, it was considered correct.
-Quantitative results are reported in Table~\ref{tab:emotion}, and three representative samples are displayed in Figure~\ref{fig:emotion_bias}.
-The result shows that reward models are very opinioned against negative emotions, even when the prompt contains negative emotions.
+Quantitative results are reported in Table~\ref{tab:emotion}.
+The result shows that reward models are very opinionated against negative emotions, even when the prompt contains negative emotions.

-We also tested how an aesthetics-aligned model will generate when the user asks for a negative emotion face on the Flux family models.
+Additionally, we tested how an aesthetics-aligned model will generate when the user asks for a negative emotion face on the Flux family models.
 We found that if the prompt describes neutral elements and only mentions the emotion in a single place, a highly-aligned model (DanceFlux) usually fails to follow the prompt, unlike an unaligned model.
 They usually generated neutral or even positive emotions when given prompts containing negative emotions.
 However, when prompted to generate happy faces, DanceFlux can generate them.
 This confirmed our concerns about toxic positivity in image generation models, and it is the opposite finding compared to earlier research, which shows models tend to generate negative emotion content \cite{mehta_emotional_2024}.
-An example pair is shown in Figure~\ref{fig:vsf} Right.